Character is Destiny: Can Role-Playing Language Agents Make Persona-Driven Decisions?: Experiments

-After compressing the original input $\mathcal{X}$ into a Character Profile, we feed it into the LLMs.
-For the individual methods, we respectively use GPT-4 as the final reasoning model.
-For the joint method, we experiment with the following LLMs: \textbf{Mixtral-8x7B-MoE}~\cite{jiang2024mixtral}, \textbf{Claude2.1}~\cite{Anthropic2023Claude2}, \textbf{GPT-3.5-Turbo}~\cite{openai2022chatgpt}, \textbf{GPT-4-Turbo}~\cite{openai2023gpt4}.
-For all these models, we adopt the official instruction formats where available.
+After compressing the original input $x$ into a character profile, we feed it into the LLMs.
+For methods using only description or memory, we use GPT-3.5, GPT-4, and LLaMA-3\cite{meta2024llama3}.
+For methods using both, we also include Claude-3\cite{anthropic2024claude3}, Gemini\cite{geminiteam2024gemini}, and Mixtral~\cite{jiang2024mixtral}.
+For all these models, we adopt the official instruction formats where available \footnote{The versions in this paper are \texttt{gpt-3.5-turbo-1106}, \texttt{gpt-4-1106-preview, Llama-3-70B-Instruct, Claude} \texttt{-3.5-Sonnet, Gemini-1.5-pro} and \texttt{Mixtral-8x7B-v0.1} respectively.}.